dlang/DIPs/README.md

 #### Exceptions to the Rules

 Any DIP submitted by a language author is not subject to the second step of a Formal Review.
 However, the 15-day feedback period will still be opened in the General forum.
-The primary focus of every review period in this case should be more oriented to the merits of the propsed feature, rather than the quality of the DIP itself.
+The primary focus of every review period in this case should be more oriented to the merits of the proposed feature, rather than the quality of the DIP itself.

 #### The Review Count